 Generation Dispatch and Control: Aggregating and dispatching generation from various generating facilities, and providing backup and reliability services.

-Grid: A system of interconnected power lines and generators that is managed so that the generators are dispatched as needed to meet the to as a payment in lieu of taxes.
+Grid: A system of interconnected power lines and generators that is managed so that the generators are dispatched as needed to meet the electrical demands.